thaoj0/thaoj0/README.md

-Seeking a position in the technology solution industry is a customer service manager with a decade in the industry, an avid business analyst, an experienced computer information technician, and a proficient computer programmer with a Bachelor of Science, Computer Science Degree at CSUS, USA.
+Welcome to my page.
+I am an avid business analyst, an experienced computer information technician, and a computer programmer with a Bachelor of Science, Computer Science.

 <!---
 thaoj0/thaoj0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.